fortytwoservices/public-docs.fortytwo.io/docs/Self Hosted Runners/GitHub/step1-manual.md

 ### Scaling

-For scaling, Azure DevOps will take care of everything.
-However, you should configure **Initial instance count** to **0**, as we need to configure the VMSS for Github connectivity before creating our instances.
+For scaling, you should configure **Initial instance count** to **0**, as we need to configure the VMSS for Github connectivity before creating our first instances.

 ![](media/20230914093755.png)